Key (character): Fictional character biography

 Still in his dwarfish, barely mobile form, the Key attempts to cure himself by reactivating Amazo, which was stored in the Justice League Satellite.
 Zatanna uses magic to cure the Key, restoring the powers to the League.
 The Key makes a cameo appearance in Justice League of America #240 (July 1985).
 The time-traveling villain Dr. Anomaly observes the Key's second battle with the Justice League before launching his own attack on the superhero group.

 The most recent incarnation of the Key is introduced in JLA #6 (June 1997), by Howard Porter and Grant Morrison, in a teaser at the beginning of the issue.
 The Moon begins to fall out of orbit in JLA #7 (July 1997), and the Key is seen to not be responsible.
 As the Leaguers return to the Justice League Watchtower on the Moon, the Key immobilizes them.
 The Key's new look is explained in JLA #8 (August 1997): The Key spent years in a drug-induced coma to unlock even more potential in his brain.
 The "psycho-chemicals" altered his appearance so that now the Key is a pale, cadaverous, white-haired humanoid with greatly heightened mental abilities.
 The Key uses a programmable "psycho-virus" to knock the Justice League's members unconscious and trap them in a shared dream.
 The League is saved when Connor Hawke defeats the Key, after which he is imprisoned in Arkham Asylum and Martian Manhunter renders him comatose.

 The Key next appears in Gotham City, where he uses his psycho-chemicals to remove Batman's inhibition against killing.
 The Key's goal is to have Batman kill him, so that he might unlock the secret of death.
 Batgirl and Azrael must prevent Batman from committing murder until the drug wears off.
 The Key makes an appearance, along with a large group of villains, attacking the Justice League and Marvel Comics' the Avengers in 2003.

 The JLA disbands in the "World Without a Justice League" storyline in 2006, in which the Key plays a major part.
 Unable to disable his telepathy, the Key comes close to insanity before realizing that killing people helps calm the voices.
 He commits mass murder using his psychic powers before the Justice League stop him.
-Afterward, Manitou Dawn sends Key to a peaceful dream world.
+Afterward, Manitou Dawn sends the Key to a peaceful dream world.